 Want a few more good reasons to shred confidential information?

 Minimize the risk of a security breach – 43% of security breaches are caused by physical means like dumpster diving.
-If information is shredded on site, there’s nothing in the trash for data thieves and it reduces your risk of a breach.
+If information is shredded, there’s nothing in the trash for data thieves and it reduces your risk of a breach.

 Prevent identity theft – One in 10 people are already victims of the fastest growing form of fraud worldwide.
 Shredding information at the source minimizes the risk of confidential information getting into the wrong hands.